textbrowser/qtchess/README.md

-Android, FreeBSD, Linux, MacOS, OpenBSD, and Windows.
+Online chess program.
+Available on Android, FreeBSD, Linux, MacOS, OpenBSD, and Windows.
 Just about anyware.

 C++11 is required.
 C++17 for Qt 6.